nikapps/bazaar-api-laravel/README.md

 ~~~

 #### Refresh Token (Manually)
-By default, this package refresh access token if token is expired.
-If you want to refresh access token manually:
+This packages refreshes token when it's necessary, but if you want you can do it manually.

 ~~~php
 $token = BazaarApi::refreshToken();